 Postnatal depression and anxiety - Bringing new life into the world is often presented as a joyful, loved-filled experience.
 But if you’re feeling worried, experiencing abrupt mood swings, severe fatigue or just not feeling yourself, you’re not alone.

 In fact, a recent study by Perinatal Anxiety and Depression Australia (PANDA) has revealed that 1 in 7 new mamas experience postnatal depression (PND) and postnatal anxiety (PNA).

 There can be feelings of shame and secrecy around feeling low or anxious as a new mama, which can cause many of us to suffer in silence.
 However, no matter how mild or severe your experience of anxiety or depression is, your feelings are completely valid (and support is always there).

 Jade Tolhurst is an inspiring and resilient perinatal mental health advocate.
 Jade has created an online space for mamas to share their own stories and experiences with perinatal mental health.

 In this blog, Jade shares her own experience of postnatal anxiety and depression as well as her words of support for mamas navigating this experience, too.

-What is postnatal anxiety and depression?
+What is postnatal depression and anxiety?